What is the Weather Like in Wallis and Futuna in October?

 5 Tips for Visiting Wallis and Futuna in October

-2. Tradewinds may still influence sea conditions; mornings or calmer tidal periods are usually best for snorkelling and lagoon activities.
+- Tradewinds may still influence sea conditions; mornings or calmer tidal periods are usually best for snorkelling, especially in Futuna.
+On the plus side, tradewinds make sailing and kitesports on Wallis' lagoon optimal.

-3. UV levels remain extreme at this time of year, use high-factor, reef-safe sunscreen and protective clothing when spending time outdoors.
+- UV levels remain extreme at this time of year.
+Use high-factor, reef-safe sunscreen and protective clothing when spending time outdoors.

-4. Short tropical showers are common but brief, so light rain gear and flexible plans help you make the most of the day.
+- Short tropical showers are common but brief, so light quick-dry clothing and flexible plans help you make the most of the day.

 Typical Temperatures in October